A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

 \begin{constr} Let $X$ be a smooth, geometrically connected (quasi-projective) $k$-variety with function field $k(X)$.
 Following \cite[\S\S~4.4-4.5]{BT25}, one can define a family of fibre functors for the Tannakian categories $\Loc(U)$ which are compatible with restriction along open immersions in $\Open_X$; the usual fibre functor at a point $x \in X(\bar{k})$ does not satisfy this property, since no such point belongs to $U^{\sigma}$ for each $U \in \Open_X$.

-In the terminology of~\cite[Defn.~4.5, Lem.~ 4.6]{BT25}, one can define the sought-after fibre functor as restriction of local systems to a \textit{stable arc-point} $\xi$ of $X$: an equivalence class of continuous paths on $X^{\sigma}$, defined on the open interval $(0,\delta)$ for some $\delta > 0$, satisfying suitable conditions ensuring that the path has finite intersection with any closed subset of the form $Z^{\sigma}$ with $Z$ a proper Zariski-closed subset of $X$.
-Thus, a stable arc-point of $X$ restricts to a stable arc-point of each $U \in \Open_X$.
+In the terminology of~\cite[Defn.~4.5, Lem.~4.6]{BT25}, one can define the sought-after fibre functor as restriction of local systems to a \textit{stable arc point} $\xi$ of $X$: an equivalence class of continuous paths on $X^{\sigma}$, defined on the open interval $(0,\delta)$ for some $\delta > 0$, satisfying suitable conditions ensuring that the path has finite intersection with any closed subset of the form $Z^{\sigma}$ with $Z$ a proper Zariski closed subset of $X$.
+Thus, a stable arc point of $X$ restricts to a stable arc point of each $U \in \Open_X$.